WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/Design.md

 3. ***UI/UX*** Dedicated html page for inserting an expense
    - See the wifreframe section below
-   - Deafult to current months expenses for display
+   - Default to current months expenses for display
    - expense category to use drop down to ensure that this field is controlled
    - payment method to use drop down to ensure that this field is controlled